Your browser Internet Explorer is outdated and is not fully compatible with our website.

 “Our job is to make sure that can’t happen.”

-Egan started his career as an apprentice tool maker with the German company Krups in 1982, and was well positioned to see computer numerical control (CNC) systems revolutionise manufacturing.
+Declan started his career as an apprentice tool maker with the German company Krups in 1982, and was well positioned to see computer numerical control (CNC) systems revolutionise manufacturing.
 He moved on to working automation in the mid 1990s, research and development in the late 1990s and early 2000s, and eventually set up his own engineering company that specialised in high volume high precision automation.

-Today with DMI, Egan applies all that experience to helping customers understand where they are on the automation journey, and where they could get to with the right assistance.
+Today with DMI, Declan applies all that experience to helping customers understand where they are on the automation journey, and where they could get to with the right assistance.
 Together with a team of automation engineers, he ensures that the companies that work with DMI know exactly what questions to ask to make sure the automation work they undertake is fit for purpose and future proof.

 “It’s about taking advantage of our resources, our pool of data scientists, digital twin technology and practical real world experience, bringing them all together to de-risk spend on automation.
 Knowing how to spec a project properly is the greatest protection against the nasty surprise of over spend and delays,” said Egan.